clolsonus/VirtualChoir/website/next.markdown

 ```
 Valid rotations are 90, 180, and 270 in the clockwise direction.

-# The automatic video grid system is great, but I need the videos laid out in order.
+# The automatic video grid system is great, but I need the videos laid out in a different order.

 The gridded video system draws the tracks in alphabetical order.
 So
 you can go back and adjust the names of your tracks.
 For example: